tensorpack/tensorpack/examples/GAN/README.md

 Train a simple GAN on mnist, conditioned on the class labels.

-## WGAN-CelebA.py
+## WGAN.py, Improved-WGAN.py

-Reproduce Wasserstein GAN by some small modifications on DCGAN-CelebA.py.
+Just some small modifications on top of DCGAN.py.

 ## DiscoGAN-CelebA.py